ShareKM/ShareKM/README.md

 Together, KMAP-C and KMAP-M offer a solution for researchers in tracer kinetic modeling, providing both the low-level computational tools and the high-level MATLAB functionality.

 >[!WARNING]
->The OpenKMAP packages offer open-source code to share basic and advanced kinetic modeling approaches in a timely matter.
-They do not aim to provide a comprehensive software solution, for which commercial software may provide a better solution.
+>The OpenKMAP packages offer open-source code to disseminate both basic and advanced kinetic modeling approaches in a timely matter.
+The packages do not aim to provide a comprehensive software solution.
+Commercial software may provide a better solution for end users.
+>
 >Both KMAP-C and KMAP-M are continually being updated.
 The development team is working on adding new models, optimizing performance, and expanding the functionality. **These packages are provided “as is” without warranty**, but contributions from the community are highly encouraged to improve and expand the tools.

 ## Contributing